 My Child Curls His/Her Toes Every Time I Try To Put The Shoes On!

 Here are some proven tricks that you can try to put your kids’ shoes on more easily:

 - Tickle your child’s feet before putting the shoes on.

 - Distract them with a toy or a treat before putting the shoes on.

 - Sit together and play a game where mom and dad take their shoes off and put them on again.

-Does your child refuse to wear shoes and repeatedly take them off?
+Is your child refusing to wear shoes and repeatedly taking them off?
 Do you know any tricks to make it easier to get the shoes on?
-Please share your thoughts and experiences below so we can all benefit it from them!
+Please share your thoughts and experiences below so we can all benefit from it!